Cm0nsters/aio-plutonium-t6/README.md

 - And it's only tested with the Zombie mode, but it should work with the Multiplayer mode as well (hopefully).

-> Don't quote me on the statements above :sweat_smile:

 ## Setup